Help us Protect Maine's Forests. Leave your firewood at home--use local or heat-treated firewood!

 - Buy local Maine firewood or certified heat treated wood!
 Find local source near where you camp.

 - If you’ve already transported firewood, don’t leave it or bring it home – burn it!
-If you can't burn it all within 24 hours, bring it to the nearest drop-off site.
+If you can't burn it all within 24 hours, bring it to the nearest drop-off site listed below.